 Robert E. (Rob) Kass received his Ph.D. in Statistics from the University of Chicago in 1980.
 His early work formed the basis for his book Geometrical Foundations of Asymptotic Inference, co-authored with Paul Vos.
 His subsequent research has been in Bayesian inference and, beginning in 2000, in the application of statistics to neuroscience.
 Kass is known not only for his methodological contributions, but also for several major review articles, including one with Adrian Raftery on Bayes factors (Journal of American Statistical Association, 1995) one with Larry Wasserman on prior distributions (Journal of American Statistical Association, 1996), and a pair with Emery Brown on statistics in neuroscience (Nature Neuroscience, 2004, also with Partha Mitra; Journal of Neurophysiology, 2005, also with Valerie Ventura).
 His book Analysis of Neural Data, with Emery Brown and Uri Eden, was published in 2014.

 Kass has been been on the faculty of the Department of Statistics at Carnegie Mellon since 1981; he joined the Center for the Neural Basis of Cognition (CNBC, run jointly by CMU and the University of Pittsburgh) in 1997, and the Machine Learning Department (in the School of Computer Science) in 2007.
-He served as Department Head of Statistics from 1995 to 2004 and was appointed Interim Co-Director of the CNBC (CMU-side director) in 2015.
+He served as Department Head of Statistics from 1995 to 2004 and Interim Co-Director of the CNBC (CMU-side director) 2015-2018.
 He became the Maurice Falk Professor of Statistics and Computational Neuroscience in 2016 (see announcement here ).

 More than 80% of Kass's neuroscience publications have involved spike trains.
 That work is summarized here.